-Yes, we clean up beaches and tend to our favorite hiking trails, but this day is filled with opportunities to enjoy remarkable treasures unique to our great American outdoors.
+Yes, we clean up beaches and tend to our favorite hiking trails but this day is filled with opportunities to enjoy remarkable treasures unique to our great American outdoors.

 We catch the very first rays of sunshine that break over our land at Acadia National Park in Maine and enjoy dawn’s earliest light from the summit of Cadillac Mountain.

-We’re always welcome along the Ozark National Scenic Riverways by the area’s native hellbenders.
+We are always welcome along the Ozark National Scenic Riverways by the area’s native hellbenders.
 These aquatic salamanders are trying to get off the endangered species list, and we help.

-We even do battle with invasive plants by joining other NPLD volunteers around the towering 1860 lighthouse at Jupiter Inlet on Florida’s Atlantic coast.
+We even do battle with invasive plants by joining other National Public Lands Day volunteers around the towering 1860 lighthouse at Jupiter Inlet on Florida’s Atlantic coast.

-Think of National Public Lands Day as a chance to express our collective thanks for biking along lush riverbanks, flying kites over pristine beaches, and camping under sheltering tree canopies.
-Our souls are nurtured by the places we love, and those special locations deserve our care in return.
+Think of this day as a chance to express our collective thanks for biking along lush riverbanks, flying kites over pristine beaches and camping under sheltering tree canopies.
+Our souls are nurtured by the places we love and those special locations deserve our care in return.

 It is easy to make promises that revolve around getting involved.
 It is better to lean across the fences in our backyards, look beyond our own boundaries and commit one day a year to our cherished public lands.
 The sunrises, sequoias and hellbenders are counting on us.